-- Do you experience kindness in Church?

-- Did you experience God's kindness in this service?

-- What happened during the service?

-- Can you identify themes?

-- Love, repentance forgiveness, kindness

-- How does the Small Paraklesis relate to kindness?

-- How do you experience or feel kindness through chanting Paraklesis together?
+- Did you experience kindness when you came to church? - Did you experience God's kindness in this service? - What happened during the service? - Can you identify themes in the service? - Love, repentance, forgiveness, kindness - How does the Small Paraklesis relate to kindness? - How do you experience or feel kindness through chanting Paraklesis together?